Jacob-CL/CTFNotes/Boxes/HTB_Planning.md

 # Lessons
 - Assume the worst - double check results with different tools and different wordlists.
 Yes use the biggest one available to you but also a different one altogether.
 This one required the bitquark one to find `grafana` none others included that one.
-- Ffuf found the subdomain with the wordlist but gobuster didnt :(
+- Ffuf found the subdomain with the wordlist but gobuster didnt even when i experimented with different threads (`-t`):(